hariprasad12994/bluepill/README.md

 # BluePill
-HAL library for the STM32F103 microcontroller board, also known as Bluepill, for study purposes
+HAL library for the STM32F103 microcontroller board, also known as Bluepill, for study purposes The library is built from first principles without using CubeMX

 ## Requirements
 ### Packages